 Curriculum Vitae Email:Jennifer.Keahey@asu.edu PhD, Sociology, Colorado State University MA, International Development and Social Change, Clark University BA, Anthropology, University of Utah BA, French, University of Utah

 My work advances development theory and practice in two key ways.
 First, it decolonizes theory to improve understanding of development and its alternatives.
-By interrogating the power dynamics informing sustainability in action, I unpack structural, relational, and cognitive barriers and identify pathways for transformation.
-Second, my work informs social research methods through the publication of critical reflections and systematic reviews of practice.
+By interrogating the power dynamics informing sustainability in action, I unpack structural and relational barriers to identify pathways for socially and environmentally responsible development.
+Second, my work informs research methods through the publication of critical reflections and systematic reviews of practice.
 By clarifying standards and methods that support connection across difference, I strengthen ethics for interdisciplinary and intercultural engagement.

-Energy Democraciesis a large edited volume divided into three parts, namely: imaginaries, transitions, and risks.
+Energy Democraciesis an edited volume divided into three parts, namely: imaginaries, transitions, and risks.
 As co-editor, I have joined a diverse body of scholars to theorize and empirically examine the emergence of energy democracies around the world.